aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 3. Create a user in the SageMaker domain – After the SageMaker domain is created, use the console to create a user in the domain and launch SageMaker Studio.

-4. Copy the SageMaker files from the code repository to Studio – After Studio launches, copy the files from the /sagemaker_studio/notebooks, sagemaker_studio/streamlit, and /containers/streamlit folders of the code repository into a single new folder in Studio.
+4. Copy the SageMaker files from the code repository to Studio – After Studio launches, copy the files from the /sagemaker_studio/notebooks, sagemaker_studio/streamlit, /containers/streamlit folders of the code repository and file /containers/lambda-index/index_documents_helper.py into a single new folder in Studio.

 5. Provide document base files – Drop sample document base files into the S3 bucket created by the stack.